jpvarbed/BasicMessagingApp/README.md

-# sleepermessaging
+# Basic Messageing App
-A simple messaging app.
+A simple messaging app to try out react native

 ## How To Run
 I mostly followed the getting started docs.
 I tried to setup the rc's to cover bases.